delving/schemaleon/docs/oscr-schemas.md

 may consider using the Markdown format so that there is an option to easily create richly formatted text rather than plain.

+### Property: summaryField

+True if you want this field to become part of the document header which is stored alongside the document's data and is shown in the document list.

 ## Vocabulary Handling

 The most important aspect of OSCR is that it links things together at every opportunity, which means that users